vedph/co_catutil/Readme.md

   ],
 ```

 Thus, after this stage we expect that every Proteus entry either belongs to a `wit` or an `x` region.
+We do this because the region-based pipeline ends with a set of parsers targeting regions, so that any portion of text we want to take into account should be wrapped inside some region.

 5. **region parsers**: a number of components used to parse each detected region, providing the adequate actions for extracting and remodeling data from it as required by the target format.
 In the sample pipeline, we are using a parser component which does not really do any parsing, and gets applied to any region.
 Its only purpose is dumping the entries into Excel files, so that users can look at them to empirically define patterns and check the outcome of the pipeline: